andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 *   Interface segregation principle: many client-specific interfaces are better than one general-purpose interface
 *   Dependency inversion principle: One should depend upon Abstractions, not 'concretions'

+@### Single responsibility principle (SRP) [OOP] ###@
+*   states that every module or class should have responsibility over a single part of the functionality provided by a piece of software, and that responsibility should be entirely encapsulated by the class.
+*   Put another way: "A class should have only one reason to change".
+    *   A responsiblity is a "reason to change"
+*   This reduces "brittleness" and minimizes the amount of an application that is exposed to potentially "breaking" when a code change is made.
+Example
+*   consider a module that compiles and prints a report, and imagine that there are only 2 reasons why it might need to change:
+    1)  the formatting of the report changes; or
+    2)  the content of the report changes
+*   The reasons for each chagne are different: the first is substantive, the second is cosmetic.
+    *   The SRP states that they are thus 2 different responsibilities, and should be in separate classes or modules.
+        *   E.g. the first in a Formatter module, the second in a ContentProvider module
+            *   (Note that in practice you would probably split it up even further, with different parts of the content handled by different modules, and the ContentProvider composed of smaller modules implementing sub-components of the content generation & acquisition)
+    *   The reasons why each would change are distinct.
+E.g. if the marketing department puts out a new set of standard company colours, you would have to change the Formatter, but not the ContentProvider.
+On the flipside, if the business development department requested that a new set of analytics not previously being displayed should be included on the report, you would have to change the ContentProvider, but not the Formatter.

 @### Stack (Docker) ###@
 *   set of services that make up an application